-- supporting the school in making attendance a high priority and ensure that children are receiving messages about the value of education. - ensuring that the child in their care arrive punctually, prepared for the school day, between 8:30am 8.45am and on a Wednesday at 12:45pm for nursery pupils attending the second half of the week. - encouraging regular school attendance and being aware of their legal responsibilities. - ensuring that in the event of late arrival, their child goes directly to the office. - ensuring that they contact the school on the first day of any absence. - requesting leave as far in advance as possible. - making applications for leave in writing on the school's 'leave of absence form,' which are available from the school office, giving the reason for the request. - working with the school, and Educational Welfare Service (EWS) and other professionals, to improve lateness and attendance. - avoiding medical and dental appointments during the school day. - addressing concerns about their child's attendance at school by: - ✓ talking to their child; it may be something simple that needs your help in resolving. - ✓ talking to their child's class teacher in the first instance.
+- supporting the school in making attendance a high priority and ensure that children are receiving messages about the value of education. - ensuring that the child in their care arrive punctually, prepared for the school day, at the times set out and shared by the school. - encouraging regular school attendance and being aware of their legal responsibilities. - ensuring that in the event of late arrival, their child goes directly to the office with an adult. - ensuring that they contact the school on the first day of any absence. - requesting leave as far in advance as possible. - making applications for leave in writing on the school's 'leave of absence form,' which are available from the school office and website, giving the reason for the request. - working with the school, and Educational Welfare Service (EWS) and other professionals, to improve lateness and attendance. - avoiding medical and dental appointments during the school day. - addressing concerns about their child's attendance at school by: - ✓ talking to their child; it may be something simple that needs your help in resolving.

+✓ talking to their child's class teacher in the first instance.